azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 9. Test the model with the query "order me a pizza" and verify you get the intent of OrderIn (with a score close to 1.0) and entity pizza with a type of "RoomService::FoodItem".

-1. Copy the App ID and Subscription Key from your LUIS app into the App.config of the ChatMessageSentimentProcessor project, to the luisAppID and luisKey settings respectively.
+10. Copy the App ID and Subscription Key from your LUIS app into and paste them into two new App settings within your Function App in the Azure portal: `luisAppID` and `luisKey` settings respectively.

-11. Complete TODO 13 in SentimentEventProcessor.cs.
+11. Complete TODO 13 in ProcessChatMessage.cs.

-12. Update the \_luisBaseUrl in SentimentEventProcessor.cs to match that base URL from your LUIS app.
+12. Update the \_luisBaseUrl in ProcessChatMessage.cs to match that base URL from your LUIS app.

-*Exit criteria*:
+_Exit criteria_:

--   All TODO items in SentimentEventProcessor.cs should be completed.
+- All TODO items in ProcessChatMessage.cs should be completed.

 ### Task 3: Implement speech to text

 There is one last intelligence service to activate in the application---speech recognition.
 This is powered by the Bing Speech API, and is invoked directly from the web page without going through the web server.
 In the section that follows, you insert your Cognitive Services Speech API key into the configuration to enable speech to text.

-*Tasks to complete*:
+_Tasks to complete_:

 1. Add your Speech API Key under the TODO in scripts\\chatClient.js of the ChatWebApp project.

-*Exit criteria*:
+_Exit criteria_:

 - You should have all TODO items complete in chatClient.js.

 **Note**: Embedding the API Key as shown here is done only for convenience.
 In a production app, you will want to maintain your API Key server-side.